Texas State Directory

 Judicial Members

-Chief Justice, 5th Court of Appeals, Dallas Honorable Linda Thomas
+Fifth Court of Appeals, Dallas The Honorable Emily Miskel

 Justice of the Peace, Pct.
-1, Place 2, Dallas County Valencia Nash
+1, Place 2, Dallas County The Honorable Valencia Nash

 Citizen Members